 If you’re one of many who are looking for a similar level of support, but don’t want the tedium and expense of getting inserts from a podiatrist, you’re in luck.
-Corefit Custom Orthotics are custom moldable, cost as little as $59, and are more affordable than similar quality orthotics.
+Corefit Custom Orthotics are custom moldable at home, cost as little as $69, and are more affordable than similar quality orthotics.
 To give custom orthotics from Corefit a “test drive”, simply order them here!

 Do Custom Orthotics

 With so many options available, the cost and time involved in purchasing custom orthotics and off-the -shelf orthotics may seem daunting.
 However, the options you can find in a retail store don’t provide anywhere near the level of support that a podiatrist’s orthotic insole would.
 Off-the-shelf brands are usually soft or porous gels and foams that may temporarily relieve the comfort of walking but do not offer long term support or comfort to your arches and feet.